The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 How Much Exercise Do Kids with Cerebral Palsy Need?

 It’s recommended that children with cerebral palsy aim to get at least 60 minutes of physical exercise, 5 days a week.
+Although this may sound like a lot, not all exercise has to be boring.
+Physical activities can be just as beneficial (or even more so) than rote exercises.

 The best way to get specific exercise recommendations for your child’s unique condition is to speak with their physical or occupational therapist.